 Among the contractors, there is Eric Eremita, Eddie Richardson, and Fergus McLaren.
 Rounding up the crew is Simon West (architect), Linda Johnstone (senior production coordinator), David Violante (construction coordinator), Chris Blinn, Adam Dalgarno, Ahren Mrowietz, and Dale George (construction assistants), and Kaveh Shoman (design coordinator).
-In season 16, Hilary Farr and David Visentin will definitely make a comeback, considering they are the staples of the show.
+In season 16, Hilary Farr and David Visentin are making a comeback.

 What Can Love It or List It Season 16 be About?

 In ‘Love It or List It’, each episode follows an almost identical format.
 We meet the featured homeowner(s) who showcase the current house they are living in.
 Since the highlighted property is usually in a rundown condition, the family is confused between whether they should put it up for sale or continue to live in it after a makeover.

 This is when the family seeks the advice of Hilary Farr and David Visentin, who first inspect the premises prior to meeting the owner(s).
 In this section of the episode, we get to witness the usual, non-stop banter between the housing experts — with David focusing mostly on the negative aspects and Hilary believing that she can somehow make the house turn around with her creativity.